|

 The theory is founded on Kirchhoff's laws, no use being made of

 Tellegen's equation.
-Some classical results on finite nonlinear networks
+Some classical results on finite

 are needed and presented in Sections 6.2 through 6.4: